 In many ways, phishing hasn’t changed a lot since its AOL heyday.
 In 2001, however, phishers turned their attention to online payment systems.
 Although the first attack, which was on E-Gold in June 2001, was not considered to be successful, it planted an important seed.
 In late 2003, phishers registered dozens of domains that looked like legitimate sites like eBay and PayPal if you weren't paying attention.
 They used email worm programs to send out spoofed emails to PayPal customers.
 Those customers were led to spoofed sites and asked to update their credit card details and other identifying information.

 By the beginning of 2004, phishers were riding a huge wave of success that included attacks on banking sites and their customers.
 Popup windows were used to acquire sensitive information from victims.
-Since that time, many other sophisticated methods have been developed.
-They all boil down to the same basic concept, though, and it is safe to say that this concept has proved to be quite effective.
+Between May 2004 and May 2005, about 1.2 million users in the U.S. suffer losses caused by phishing, totaling approximately $929 million.
+Organizations lose about $2 billion per year to phishing.